 San Diego Experience

-We had such an amazing time in San Diego but experienced some unfortunate weather.
-We spent 3 full days in the city and 2 of them were quite rainy.
+I had such an amazing time in San Diego but experienced some unfortunate weather.
+I spent 3 full days in the city and 2 of them were quite rainy.
 I spent most of the trip joking about how “we get to experience this rarity!” along with an eye-roll…

-It wasn’t until our final day (the day we flew home) that the sun shined and we were able to feel the Cali warmth!
-We spend the morning before our flight hiking a trial that was on our list of things to try to do while we’re there.
+It wasn’t until the final day (the day I flew home) that the sun shined and I was able to feel the Cali warmth!
+I spent the morning before my flight with my sister, hiking a trial that was on our list of things to try to do while we’re there.

 We were so grateful for the sun on that final day but also were able to experience the magic created by rain.
 This trail we hiked (Ho Chi Mihn) is usually a dry little canyon to from the street to the beach.